dreamfactorysoftware/platform-wiki/setup-guide/Setting-up-SnowPlow.md

 Setup your collector?
 Then proceed to [step 2: setup a tracker](#step2).

 <a name="step2" />
-## Step 2: Setup a SnowPlow tracker
+## Step 2: Setup a SnowPlow Tracker

 [[/images/1-trackers.png]]